Nogawa Park in Photos

 Summer can be a little bland, but late in the season, the spider lilies are worth photographing.
 Following that is autumn and Nogawa Park comes alive.
 It looks great when the leaves turn yellow and red.

-Nogawa is known for its flowers and trees.
-Some of those you’ll find are:
+Nogawa is known for flowers and trees.
+Some of them are:

 Are tripods/monopods allowed?